Mètode focuses on popularization with essays, original scientific research, the analysis of current research, and the communication of science.

 Popularization articles are often commissioned by the editor, but authors can make their proposals writing to the journal’s editorial office or to the coordinator of the Books section in the case of book reviews.

-Op-ed columns and other opinion articles: Up to 4,100 characters (including spaces, 3,500 if it needs a photograph).
+Op-ed columns and other opinion articles: Up to 4,400 characters including spaces (with title and signature included), 4,000 if it needs a photograph).
 Texts reflecting on current scientific or university topics.

 Articles and reports: Between 14,000 and 18,000 characters (including spaces).
 These texts must be written mainly in a popularization style.